kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 <<[UNRESOLVED ]>>
 Lots of open questions about this part of the KEP that need resolution:

-- Should enforcement be configured on the policy definition, the policy configuration, or both (with some sort of override mechanism)?
 - Are Deny, Warn and Audit the right set of enforcements?
-- Should there also be an Ignore enforcement level (disablement option)?
-- Recording audit annotations requires an audit key.
-How to handle?
-E.g. if a policy defines multiple validations and the configuration is set to enforcement=Audit, what audit keys does the policy use?
-- If policy definitions can set enforcement, should it be per-validation expression or per-policy?
-- If policy configurations can configure enforcement, is there only a single field with a single enforcement option that can be set, or are there more fine grained controls for handling each of the validations that can fail in a policy?
+Probably since we want parity with webhook AdmissionReview.
+- Is it reasonable to also use CEL expressions to format messages?
+Would be be better off offering a more constrainted string formatting utility?
+- Is it reasonable to require a name for each validation expression?
+- Is it reasonable to require policy configurations to opt-in to each validation expression by setting an enforcement level for each validation expression name?
+What are the impacts to policy rollout?
+Is this compatible with allowing multiple policies to share configurations?
+- Is it safe to use validation expression name as audit annotation keys?

 <<[/UNRESOLVED]>>

 Goals: